DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 ![Screenshot of Register’s new maintenance page.](1.maintenance-page-screenshot.png)

-This post is about our ‘maintenance page’ - known as our ‘everything’s gone wrong page’ within our team.
-This is a page to be used when the entire service is down - either for maintenance or because something has gone very wrong with Register trainee teachers (Register).
+This post is about our ‘maintenance page’ — colloquially known as our ‘everything’s gone wrong page’.
+This is a page to be used when the entire service is down, either for maintenance or because something has gone very wrong.

 Services should be prepared with one of these before they need one.

 ## Why have a maintenance page

 No services have 100% uptime.
-They all go down at some point - sometimes planned, sometimes because of incidents.
+They all go down at some point.
+Sometimes planned, sometimes because of incidents.
 During these times, it’s better to show a helpful message acknowledging the issue rather than a cryptic unstyled error.

 When a service goes down the developers on the service will be busy trying to get it back up.
 They won’t have time to create error pages to show, so teams need to have a page ready in advance.